navjotts/resume-assistant/NOTES.md

 Once we collect the resume and job description data, we need a framework to label the data – and need to construct it such that the underlying structure can be used to automate testing also (cross validation & generalization).

-* We can start with parsing resumes and job descriptions as a list of sentences (we might need to go more granular later on)
+* We can start with parsing resumes and job descriptions as a list of sentences (with each sentence being a list of words)
 * Each sentence will be labelled as 1 of the parts decided in the Approach section
 * We can create a quick web app where we'll start with a list of resumes and job descriptions, clicking on each gives a list of sentences, with each sentence mapped to a editable TextField with label